taimax13/github_exercises/02_branching_basics.md

 hint: See "git help submodule" for more information.
 ```

-In the warning message, the "another git repository inside your current repository" is the clone repo's git history.
+In the warning message, the "another git repository inside your current repository" is the cloned repo's git history.
 If you delete the cloned repo's git history, this warning message disappears.

 ## Push the Branch